 You can spend a few hours to a few days sailing around the Yucatan even if you don't own your own vessel simply by chartering a yacht locally.
 Though you cannot do this directly in Tulum, if you head to La Gloria you should find a few companies that will allow you to do so.

-If you're evaluating the option of chartering a boat, you can call one of these area firms:
+If you are evaluating the option of a boat charter, you can contact one of the following companies:

 There are a few things you should be aware of in advance of prepping your yacht for the trip.
 Tulum is not an official port of entry, which means you will have to first stop at Cozumel, Puerto Morelos, or one of several other more distant port of entry locations to clear customs.
 There are three steps to gain entry in Mexico, so you'll have to dock your boat and meet with officials in the Port Captain's Office, the Immigrations Office, and the Customs Office.